telvarost/OldAndOrnate-StationAPI/README.md

   * The song will not play if a jukebox is playing a disc
   * The song will end if any nearby furnace minecart is destroyed
 * Lapis Lazuli Sword
-  * A weak sword made from a rock locked in time under the earth
+  * A weak sword made from a deep blue rock locked in time under the earth
     * On hit chills enemies for 1 second (potentially freezing them for 0.75 seconds)
-    * Has 64 durability, 1 attack (same as an empty hand), and the mining speed of a wooden sword
+    * Has 64 durability, half the attack of a wooden/gold sword, and the mining speed of a wooden sword
-  * Craft 2 lapis lazuli and 1 stick using normal sword crafting shape (recipe enabled by default)
+  * Craft 2 lapis lazuli and 1 stick using the normal sword crafting shape (recipe enabled by default)

 ## Installation using Prism Launcher